 My father who was once regarded as the toughest man in town, later in life found his peace taking his dog for long walks.
-I believe that we now have two aikido's, traditional aikido which if truly traditional (this word is much abused) is the martial side of Aikido, the soft fantasy and dancing style of Aikido should simply be categorised as an "Art".
+I believe that we now have two aikido's, traditional aikido which if truly traditional (this word is much abused) is the martial side of Aikido, the soft fantasy and dancing style of Aikido should simply be categorized as an "Art".

-Those who are true traditional Aikidoists will take no offence at this article, yet the dancers will probably be offended and I care little for their feelings, I honestly believe that this soft Aikido has no more right to call itself a martial art than has synchronised swimming has a right to be in the Olympics.
+Those who are true traditional Aikidoists will take no offence at this article, yet the dancers will probably be offended and I care little for their feelings, I honestly believe that this soft Aikido has no more right to call itself a martial art than has synchronized swimming has a right to be in the Olympics.

 In my original article, I attempted to establish the hard style of Aikido that was first introduced to the West in the 1950's.
-I would like to emphasise the fact that I get no satisfaction from publicly criticising Aikido and I get a great deal less satisfaction when I see Aikido being brought into ridicule.
+I would like to emphasise the fact that I get no satisfaction from publicly criticizing Aikido and I get a great deal less satisfaction when I see Aikido being brought into ridicule.